 Description of existing environmental and potential impacts Are there any known occurrences of salinity or acid sulfate soils in the area?
-Available NSW data sources do not indicate the presence of saline or acid sulfate soils in the area.
-Yes 🗆 No 🖂 Does the proposal involve the disturbance of large areas (e.g., >2ha) for earthworks?
-The proposed works (as a worst-case) could require approximately 8.63ha of earthworks if the entirety of the pipeline would be new pipeline constructed adjacent to the existing channel.
+Yes □ No ⊠ Available NSW data sources do not indicate the presence of saline or acid sulfate soils in the area.
+Does the proposal involve the disturbance of large areas (e.g., >2ha) for earthworks?
+Yes ⊠ No □ The proposed works (as a worst-case) could require approximately 14.21ha of earthworks if the entirety of the pipeline would be new pipeline constructed adjacent to the existing channel.
 The final area of disturbance is likely to be significantly less.
 Disturbed soil would be replaced with backfilling of topsoil likely occur on completion of works.
-Yes 🖂 No 🗆 Does the site have constraints for erosion and sedimentation controls such as steep gradients or narrow corridors?
-No, the proposed works and compound/laydown areas are located on relatively flat landscapes.
-Yes 🗆 No 🗵 Are there any sensitive receiving environments that are located in or nearby the likely proposal area or that would likely receive stormwater discharge from the proposal?
-Sensitive receiving environments include (but are not limited to) wetlands, state forests, national parks, nature reserves, rainforests, drinking water catchments).
-The nearest mapped waterway is an unnamed 1 st order stream (of the Strahler stream order) located approximately 2.63km northeast of the proposed works.
-There are no wetlands, state forests, national parks, nature reserves, rainforests or drinking water catchments within receiving distance of the proposed works.
-Yes 🗆 No 🖂 Is there any evidence within or nearby the likely footprint of potential contamination?
-There are no contaminated sites as listed on the EPA's Section 58 register, as of 29 May 2025.
-There are eight contaminated sites listed on the EPA's Section 60 register for the town of Griffith, with the closest site being Belford Petroleum (former Mobil) Depot on Banna Avenue, approximately 1.2km from the proposed works.
-The proposed works are unlikely to impact or disturb any contaminated soil from this site.
-Yes 🗆 No 🖂
+Does the site have constraints for erosion and sedimentation controls such as steep gradients or narrow corridors?
+Yes □ No ⊠ No, the proposed works and compound/laydown areas are located on relatively flat landscapes.
+Are there any sensitive receiving environments that are located in or nearby the likely proposal area or that would likely receive stormwater discharge from the proposal?
+Yes □ No ⊠ Sensitive receiving environments include (but are not limited to) wetlands, state forests, national parks, nature reserves, rainforests, drinking water catchments).
+The nearest mapped waterways are two unnamed 3 rd order streams (of the Strahler stream order), an unnamed 2 nd order stream, and an unnamed 1 st order stream located within approximately 10km east and northeast of the proposed works.
+The nearest mapped State Forest is Binya State Forest located within approximately 1.2km to the north and northeast of the proposed works.
+There are no wetlands, national parks, nature reserves, rainforests or drinking water catchments within receiving distance of the proposed works.
+Is there any evidence within or nearby the likely footprint of potential contamination?
+Yes □ No ⊠ There are no contaminated sites as listed on the EPA's Section 58 register, as of 29 May 2025.
+A search of the EPA's Section 60 register for the town of Yenda, returned with no listed sites.